Best Golf Drivers For Beginners 2024

 We take a closer look at some of the best golf drivers for beginners that offer all-round performance and value

-Ideally, a beginner golfer needs as much help as possible when it comes to hitting the ball off the tee, with one of the most forgiving drivers a good starting point for when you need to make a selection.
-The golf driver is probably one of the most fun clubs in the bag to use, but it is also one of the most difficult to master consistently.
-If you've borrowed a buddies, or rented one at the driving range, you'll know how much fun they are to hit when it goes right, but how frustrating it can be to strike well.
+It's easy to choose the wrong option so there are some things the new golfer needs to be aware when buying a new driver.
+As a general rule, a beginner golfer needs as much help as possible when it comes to hitting the ball off the tee, so finding one of the most forgiving drivers is a good starting point.
+While the golf driver is arguably the most fun club in the bag to use, it is also one of the most difficult to master consistently.
+If you've borrowed a buddies, or rented one at the driving range, you'll know how satisfying a feeling it is when it goes right, but you will also have experienced how frustrating it can be to do that consistently.

-This is just one of the many reasons that a beginner may need a driver that is best suited to their needs, specifically models that help them get the ball in the air easier, further, and straighter.
+A new golfer does not have the same requirements as a low handicap player or professional, so having the same equipment makes no sense.
+New golfers need a driver that is suited to their specific needs, which is usually something to help them get the ball in the air easier, further, and straighter.
 This leads us to the following guide, with every model tried and tested!
 What's more, we would also recommend taking a look at our guides on the best high handicap drivers and the best golf drivers for distance.

 WATCH: We run through the performance of the best drivers in 2024